Can Large Language Models Reason About Complex Execution Paths? An Empirical Study on Python: Conclusion

 For the competition-level test case generation task, we first create prompts for LLMs by translating the generated execution path into a more readable format.
 For example, we add a ``Condition statement" tag for all branch conditions in the path, and add an ``Enter function'' tag when the execution path enters a self-defined function.
 Figure~\ref{fig:template} (a) shows an example of the prompt for the competition-level test case generation task.

-In the experiments, we observe that for certain LLMs, the prompt template shown in Figure~\ref{fig:template} (a) does not always guarantee the generation of valid test inputs.
+In the experiments, we observe that for certain LLMs, the prompt template shown in Figure \ref{fig:template} (a) does not always guarantee the generation of valid test inputs.
 Instead, these models occasionally produce descriptions of possible input parameter values in natural language or in mixed language–code forms.
 To address this issue, we introduce an additional post-processing step to reformat the outputs of LLMs.
-Specifically, we prompt a GPT-4.1-nano LLM to transform the raw output of the path constraint–solving LLM into a correctly formatted test case.
+We implement a rule-based processor to extract variable values from the raw output, and try to create a test case with these variables.
+Then, if the rule-based processor fails or cannot extract value for certain test input arguments, we call a lightweight LLM (GPT-5.4-nano) to generate a test case from the raw output.
 Finally, we execute the generated test case on the program under test and record its execution path using our customized \texttt{trace} module.
 We then compare the generated execution path against the ground-truth execution path of the example test case.
 To evaluate the correctness of the generated test case, we design two metrics:

 \begin{enumerate} \item \textbf{Path accuracy}: Given a generated test case with its execution path $P'=\{ (C'_{1}, B'_{1}), (C'_{2}, B'_{2}),\\ \dots, (C'_{n'}, B'_{n'}) \}$, if $P'$ is identical to the ground-truth execution path $P$, we regard the LLM as having successfully solved the execution path constraint, and assign a path accuracy score of 1 to this sample.
 Otherwise, the path accuracy score is 0.